Antitrust Acts Definition

 Advantages

 - Small Business Protection: Unfair practices such as predatory pricing, which force smaller businesses to get out of the industry, are checked.
-This maintains the supply of the product and healthy competition among the producers, keeping the price in the market competitive.
+It maintains the supply of the product and healthy competition among the producers, keeping the price in the market competitive.

 - Market Efficiency: If monopolies are restricted, the firms produce at close to efficient levels of production, and therefore, lead to lower deadweight loss and higher consumer and producer surplus.